BesnikShala/Recipiy-MS3-Project/README.md

     * Users who have logged in will be able to add recipes to their profile page under tab 'My Recipes'.
 This is to give users the ability to save somthingand not have to search for it in the main page.
 They have access to it on their own page.

+* Optional feature of Promotion

+    * Users will be able to see recommended cooking utensils as an extra feature, this would open a new external page and direct users to an external site to view/buy the utensils.

 ## Technologies

 * [GitHub](https://github.com/) - Used as remote storage of code.